TRTNA/HANEMAN/README.md

 When you launch the executable file (HANEMAN) be sure that it is placed in the same directory of "theme.mp3", "tab" and "title".

 *Tested only on Ubuntu 18.04.2 LTS.

+Thanks to nsf https://github.com/nsf for the term package, it's really useful.